-In the year ended 31 December 2012, the Directors have reviewed the Group's new and revised Standards and Interpretations issued by the AASB that are relevant to its operations and effective for the current annual reporting period.
+In the year ended 31 December 2013, the Directors have reviewed the new and revised Standards and Interpretations issued by the AASB that are relevant to the Group's operations and effective for the current annual reporting period.

-It has been determined by the Directors that there is no impact, material or otherwise, of the new and revised Standards and Interpretations on the Group's business and, therefore, no change is necessary to the Group's accounting policies.
+It has been determined by the Directors that there is no impact, material or otherwise, of the new and revised Standards and Interpretations on the Group's business and, therefore, no material change is necessary to the Group's accounting policies.